Canetti-menagerie

 Additional Information:

-• Semi-improvisational open-form work for five to eight instruments based on the composer’s character studies after Elias Canetti.
+• Semi-improvisational open-form work for two to eight instruments based on the composer’s character studies after Elias Canetti.

 • May be performed independently, in conjunction with the Canetti solo studies, or in an extended version incorporating various theatrical elements (including staging, lighting, text readings, dancers, etc.).